tdp2110/TmpLisp/README.md

 Notice the "straightforward" 🤡 mapping from the Scheme expression to a C++ template expression.
 At the most basic level, we're just replacing parentheses with angle brackets.
 Lisp expressions naturally turn into C++ types built out of primitives from tmp_lisp.hpp.
 All lisp values are represented by C++ types.
-The metafunction `Eval` computes an associated type of an expression, its value.
+The metafunction `Eval` computes an associated type of an expression representing its value.

 `force_compiler_error` is only present to produce a compiler error in which the compiler will pretty print the (simplified) form of the type alias `Result`: